"Please awaken. You're having a nightmare."

 "Will you help me then?
 I need to go."
 Kennon said urgently.

 "Yes.
 Of course."
 Sahnek confirmed, then turned to me and said, "Solak's work area is located out the door to the right, at the end of the hall.
-You may wait here for us if you wish or you can proceed us so that Solak may begin as soon as he's ready."
+You may wait here for us if you wish or you can precede us so that Solak may begin as soon as he's ready."

 "We might as well get this started."
 I said before turning my wheelchair toward the door.